nlohmann/json/docs/mkdocs/docs/api/basic_json/operator_spaceship.md

 1. 3-way compares two JSON values producing a result of type `std::partial_ordering` according to the following rules:
     - Two JSON values compare with a result of `std::partial_ordering::unordered` if either value is discarded.
     - If both JSON values are of the same type, the result is produced by 3-way comparing their stored values using their respective `operator<=>`.
     - Integer and floating-point numbers are converted to their common type and then 3-way compared using their respective `operator<=>`.
-      For instance, comparing an integer and a floating-point value will 3-way compare the first value convertered to floating-point with the second value.
+      For instance, comparing an integer and a floating-point value will 3-way compare the first value converted to floating-point with the second value.
     - Otherwise, yields a result by comparing the type (see [`value_t`](value_t.md)).

 2. 3-way compares a JSON value and a scalar or a scalar and a JSON value by converting the scalar to a JSON value and 3-way comparing both JSON values (see 1).

 ## Template parameters